What is the average cost of car insurance?

 Average cost of adding a teen driver

-Teen drivers cost much more to ensure than older drivers.
+Teen drivers cost much more to insure than older drivers.
 Statistics for car accidents among teens is much higher than those for older age groups.
 Car insurance providers price policies accordingly, so if you add a teen driver to your existing car insurance, expect the premium to go up significantly, even before taking into account the addition of another car.

 The average cost of a car insurance policy that includes a teen driver increases about 130% compared to the same insurance policy without a teen driver.
 Additionally, male teens are an average of 30% more expensive than female teens to insure.